-Teach for America’s Houston T-shirt Sale
+Teach For America’s Houston T-shirt Sale

 I was curious about how much money from each t-shirt sale would be designated for Harvey assistance, so I clicked on the TFA swag shop link.

-TFA Houston’s Harvey fundraiser t-shirt is priced at $23.99 (plus shipping) an is accompanied with the following self-gratulating text:
+TFA Houston’s Harvey fundraiser t-shirt is priced at $23.99 (plus shipping) and is accompanied with the following self-gratulating text:

 In the face of challenges, we rise to the occasion.
 We volunteer.
 We roll up our sleeves and get to work.
 We give.
 We put on for our city.
 We are #HoustonStrong.